AJCastello/jay-js/packages/system/src/lazy/README.md

 - `module`: Required.
 The module's name.
 - `import`: Required.
 A function that returns a Promise for importing the module.
-- `style`: Optional.
-An object containing custom CSS styles for the module section.
 - `collect`: Optional.
 A boolean that indicates whether the module should be collected when it's not in use (default: true).

 ### Example